grompe/Drawception-ANBT/README.md

 ## CHANGELOG

+1.39.2014.12
+- Change links to game comments to be on timestamp, fixes double new tag

 1.38.2014.12
 - New canvas: don't change sandbox URL after uploading to imgur
 - Allow direct links to game comments